azabelmena/ccom4086/numericalrepresentationincomputers/floatingpointnumbers.md

 ## Properties of Floating Point Numbers.

-From now on we will assume that all floating poits conform to the IEEE 758 standard \(unless specified\).
+From now on we will assume that all floating points conform to the IEEE 758 standard \(unless specified\).

-Notice that if we display various floating point values, and study the distribution of normailize, denormalized, and infinite values, that the distribution gets denser towards `0`.
+Notice that if we display various floating point values, and study the distribution of normalized, denormalized, and infinite values, that the distribution gets denser towards `0`.

 ![](../.gitbook/assets/2021-09-09_18-09.png)